FTAI Infrastructure (FIP)

 5. Sales Growth

-Examining a company’s long-term performance can provide clues about its quality.
+A company’s long-term sales performance can indicate its overall quality.
 Any business can experience short-term success, but top-performing ones enjoy sustained growth for years.
-Thankfully, FTAI Infrastructure’s 33.3% annualized revenue growth over the last three years was incredible.
-Its growth beat the average industrials company and shows its offerings resonate with customers.
+Luckily, FTAI Infrastructure’s sales grew at an incredible 33.3% compounded annual growth rate over the last three years.
+Its growth beat the average industrials company and shows its offerings resonate with customers, a helpful starting point for our analysis.

-We at StockStory place the most emphasis on long-term growth, but within industrials, a stretched historical view may miss cycles, industry trends, or a company capitalizing on catalysts such as a new contract win or a successful product line.
+Long-term growth is the most important, but within industrials, a stretched historical view may miss new industry trends or demand cycles.
 FTAI Infrastructure’s annualized revenue growth of 8.7% over the last two years is below its three-year trend, but we still think the results were respectable.
+FTAI Infrastructure Year-On-Year Revenue Growth

 This quarter, FTAI Infrastructure’s revenue grew by 16.5% year on year to $96.16 million but fell short of Wall Street’s estimates.

 Looking ahead, sell-side analysts expect revenue to grow 78.2% over the next 12 months, an improvement versus the last two years.
-This projection is eye-popping and suggests its newer products and services will spur better top-line performance.
+This projection is eye-popping and implies its newer products and services will fuel better top-line performance.

 6. Gross Margin & Pricing Power

-FTAI Infrastructure has bad unit economics for an industrials business, signaling it operates in a competitive market.
-As you can see below, it averaged a 21.9% gross margin over the last four years.
-That means FTAI Infrastructure paid its suppliers a lot of money ($78.14 for every $100 in revenue) to run its business.
+FTAI Infrastructure has bad unit economics for an industrials company, giving it less room to reinvest and develop new offerings.
+As you can see below, it averaged a 22.6% gross margin over the last five years.
+Said differently, FTAI Infrastructure had to pay a chunky $77.42 to its suppliers for every $100 in revenue.
+FTAI Infrastructure Trailing 12-Month Gross Margin

 7. Operating Margin

-Although FTAI Infrastructure was profitable this quarter from an operational perspective, it’s generally struggled over a longer time period.
-Its expensive cost structure has contributed to an average operating margin of negative 1.8% over the last four years.
+FTAI Infrastructure’s high expenses have contributed to an average operating margin of negative 12.8% over the last five years.
 Unprofitable industrials companies require extra attention because they could get caught swimming naked when the tide goes out.
-It’s hard to trust that the business can endure a full cycle.

-On the plus side, FTAI Infrastructure’s operating margin rose by 80.2 percentage points over the last four years, as its sales growth gave it operating leverage.
-Still, it will take much more for the company to show consistent profitability.
+On the plus side, FTAI Infrastructure’s operating margin rose by 44.4 percentage points over the last five years, as its sales growth gave it operating leverage.
+Still, it will take much more for the company to reach long-term profitability.

 8. Earnings Per Share